Bosch: Legacy: Production

 After the conclusion of Bosch, producers began discussing a new series that would feature Harry after his retirement from the LAPD, as happens in the later Bosch novels.
 Welliver admits that it is essentially Bosch season 8, but the focus is different: Harry is no longer a cop, and the main characters are Bosch, Maddie, and Chandler.

+In April 2026, Titus Welliver stated that discussions were ongoing regarding a potential fourth season of Bosch: Legacy.
+He noted that while conversations had taken place between himself, Michael Connelly, and producer Henrik Bastin, no official renewal or greenlight had been issued.

+Welliver indicated that early ideas for a continuation had been explored, though development remained in preliminary stages.
+As of April 2026, the series had neither been renewed nor cancelled, and its future remained uncertain.

 Reception

 On Rotten Tomatoes, the first season has a score of 100% with an average score of 7.4/10, based on reviews from 17 critics.
 The website's critics consensus reads: "Television's grumpiest detective keeps his Legacy alive and well in a reboot that picks up right where the original series left off while pleasingly tweaking the formula."
 On Metacritic, the first season has a weighted average score of 76 out of 100 based on reviews from five critics, indicating "generally favorable reviews".

-On Rotten Tomatoes, season two has a score of 100% based on reviews from 6 critics.
+On Rotten Tomatoes, season two has a score of 100% based on reviews from 7 critics.
 On Metacritic, season two has a score of 71 out of 100 based on reviews from four critics, indicating "generally favorable reviews".

+On Rotten Tomatoes, season three has a score of 100% based on reviews from 6 critics.